PleiadesBUW/PleiadesUserDocumentation/software/VSCode.md

 ### Key Takeaway

-> #### VS Code workloads must be executed on compute nodes using `code-server`; login nodes should only be used for access and orchestration.
+> #### VS Code workloads should be executed on compute nodes (`fugg*`) using `code-server`; login nodes are intended only for access and orchestration.
+Using compute nodes helps avoid job interruptions or terminations due to resource constraints (e.g., memory limits) on login nodes.